-Two examples of the activities directly related to Kando customer satisfaction, which I would like to touch on, are the Komori Club that brings customers and distributors together to share their information, and natural disaster emergency preparedness.
-Over the past 30 years of activities through the Komori Club we have listened to our customers to learn their expectations and dissatisfaction, which has helped us to enhance customer-oriented quality and interact frankly with them.
+Over the past decade, we have been forced to navigate a challenging business climate partly because of changes in the printing market environment.
+However, we are certain that we are here today because of the warm support from many stakeholders, including our shareholders, dedicated and cooperative employees, excellent partner companies that have played an important part in our production, and customers who activities through the Komori Club we have listened to our customers to learn their expectations and dissatisfaction, which has helped us to enhance customer-oriented quality and interact frankly with them.
 In addition to natural disaster recovery operations, we are developing initiatives for disaster mitigation as well (► See page 27).